TheRedeemed/abdoul-kader-soumahoro-portfolio/content/articles/db-table/index.md

 	email VARCHAR(200) NOT NULL,
 	phone_number VARCHAR(50) NOT NULL,
 	profession VARCHAR(50) NOT NULL,
-	status VACHAR(20) NOT NULL,
+	status VARCHAR(20) NOT NULL,
 	location VARCHAR(50) NOT NULL,
 	interest VARCHAR(200) NOT NULL,
-	seeking VARCHAR(200) NOT NULL,
+	seeking VARCHAR(200) NOT NULL
 );
 ```

 ## SQl Data Types

 While creating our table, in addition to the column name, we specified a field type for each field.
 The fields in the *MyFriends* table are of type *VARCHAR* and *DATE*.
-However these are not the only data type available.
-Below is a list and description of data type:
+However these are not the only data types available.

+Below is a list and description of data types in a Database:

 **VARCHAR:** Used for Alphanumeric characters.
 The field has a variable length.
-Only the size of the given entry is used. <br><br>
+Only the size of the given entry is used.

 For example, saving "Test" in a VARCHAR(100) field only uses space for 4 characters.

 - Min Size: 1
 - Max Size: 4000

 **CHAR:** Used for Alphanumeric characters.
 The field has a fixed length.
-The size of field is used regardless of the given entry <br><br>
+The size of field is used regardless of the given entry.

 For example, saving "Test" in a CHAR(100) field will use space for 100 characters even though "test" is only 4 characters.

 - Min Size: 1
 - Max Size: 2000

-**NUMBER(p,s):** Used for numeric data. p is for precision (number of decimal digit) and s for scale (number of digit to the right decimal point)
+**NUMBER(p,s):** Used for numeric data. **p** is for precision (number of decimal digit) and **s** for scale (number of digit to the right decimal point)

 - Integer
 - Decimals